awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 Remote reindex has the following requirements:
 + The remote domain must be accessible from the local domain\.
 For a remote domain that resides within a VPC, the local domain must have access to the VPC\.
 This process varies by network configuration, but likely involves connecting to a VPN or managed network or using a proxy server\.
 To learn more, see [VPC Support](es-vpc.md)\.
 + The request must be authorized by the remote domain like any other REST request\.
-If the remote domain is an FGAC\-enabled Amazon ES domain, you must have permission to perform reindex on the local domain and read the index on the remote domain\.
+If the remote domain has fine\-grained access control enabled, you must have permission to perform reindex on the local domain and read the index on the remote domain\.
 For more security considerations, see [Fine\-Grained Access Control](fgac.md)\.
 + We recommend you create an index with the desired setting on your local domain before you start the reindex process\.

 ## Reindex data between Amazon ES domains<a name="remote-reindex-esdomain"></a>